LOSXinfinity/Minato/README.md

 - **Three.js**: [threejs.org](https://threejs.org/) (MIT License)
 - **Inspiration**: reactbits.dev split/reveal/decrypt/count patterns (ported to vanilla)

-## ⚖️ License

-MIT — Free to use, modify, and distribute.
-Not affiliated with Shueisha, Viz Media, or Studio Pierrot.

 ---

 **Built with chakra and patience.** 🍥